dokester/BayesicFitting/README.md

    * Homogenized and improved plotoptions in test harnesses
    * Three more examples added
 ## What's new in versions 2.5.1
-   * comment out NeuralNetModel (not yet available) and some typos.
+   * Comment out NeuralNetModel (not yet available) and some typos.
+## What's new in versions 2.5.2
+   * Two more bugs smashed (in StartEngine and Prior)

 ## Content